Setup: Asterisk (Self-Hosted)

 2. Configure the SIP trunk

-Edit /etc/asterisk/pjsip.conf to add your SIP trunk provider.
-Here is an example configuration:
+Edit /etc/asterisk/pjsip.conf to add your SIP trunk provider:

 [trunk-provider]